dragonBall561/better-chromium-widevine/README.md

 [\*Link to Repo](https://launchpad.net/~saiarcot895/+archive/ubuntu/chromium-beta)

 ## How to do it
-Just Download and Run `install.sh`
+Just Download The Source Code and Run `./install.sh`.

 Happy Netflix!

 ## Disclaimer